DPI-WE/mapbox/content.md

 mapboxgl.accessToken = 'YOUR_MAPBOX_ACCESS_TOKEN';
 ```

 Replace 'YOUR_MAPBOX_ACCESS_TOKEN' with your actual Mapbox access token.
+Remember to only paste your access token into your code in development and to use environment variables before commiting or pushing code to GitHub.

 ## Embed a Mapbox Map into a View
 Now, let's add a Mapbox map to one of your views.
 For example, in app/views/places/index.html.erb, you could add: